redhat-openshift-ecosystem/operator-pipelines/docs/users/fbc_workflow.md

 If you want to change the order of updates, remove an invalid bundle, or do any other modification you are free to do that.

-After updating catalog templates don't forget to run `make catalog` to generate a catalog from templates and submit the resulting catalog using PR workflow.
+After updating catalog templates don't forget to run `make catalogs` to generate a catalog from templates and submit the resulting catalog using PR workflow.